biottmau/biottux-resume/posts/intro.md

 ---
-title: "Why choose me as your Developer"
+title: "Why choose me as your Software Developer?"
 date: "2020-01-01"
 ---